indilib/indi-3rdparty/libogmacam/README.md

-This is the Teleskop Library SDK for Linux & MacOS.
+This is the Ogma Library SDK for Linux & MacOS.

 It supports x86-64, arm64, and armhf architectures.